delmic/odemis/doc/develop/microscope.rst

 Actuators:
  * ebeam-focus: Changes the focus position of the e-beam.
 It has one axis: z.
  * filter: Emission filter to select a specific wavelength band.
  * stigmator: Controls the rotation of the astigmatic lens.
 It has one axis rz.
-It has one metadata:

-    1. POS_COR: Position correction to reduce astigmatism.

  * stage: Moves the sample.
 It has 3 linear axes (x, y, z) and 2 rotational axes (rx, rz).
 Stage component has the following metadata: